jkleinlercher/just-one-yaml-deployment/README.md

  - my-nginx-website/deployit.yaml
  - my-java-service/deployit.yaml

+in real scenarios those apps can be in different git projects, as long as the argocd applicationset finds the apps.

 ## argocd-config

 we will use argocd to deploy each app so put the necessary applications or applicationset definitions in this folder. those yamls will just get synced to the argocd namespace